LeaderPortfolio

 Early Life and Education

-Paul Tudor Jones II was born in Memphis, Tennessee, on September 28, 1954.
-His father was a lawyer, and the family owned and operated a local newspaper, The Daily News.
-Jones attended Presbyterian Day School and Memphis University School before enrolling at the University of Virginia.
-At the University of Virginia, he earned a bachelor's degree in economics in 1976 and was a welterweight boxing champion.
+Paul Tudor Jones II was born in Memphis, Tennessee.
+His father was a transportation lawyer and the publisher of The Daily News, a newspaper his family owned.
+Jones attended Presbyterian Day School and Memphis University School before going to the University of Virginia, where he was a welterweight boxing champion and earned a bachelor's degree in economics in 1976.

 Rise to Success